Rachel is a Clinical Senior Lecturer in Psychiatry within the Section of Neurotrauma and Neurodegeneration, Psychiatry Theme.

-Rachel regularly supervises BMedSc students and is an examiner for Masters students.
+Rachel regularly supervises BMedSc and Masters students, and is an examiner for both.

 Rachel would be interested in supervising MPhil and Doctoral research students in the areas of early psychosis and schizophrenia, suicide, self-harm, mood disorders and dimensions of psychosis.

-Rachel’s primary research interests and background encompass the investigation of schizophrenia and psychosis, with particular emphasis on the importance of “co-morbidities” and outcomes, for example the relevance of depression, anxiety, ptsd, suicidal thinking and deliberate self-harm.
-In addition how understanding and appraisal of illness affects both these and other outcomes.
+Rachel’s primary research interests and background encompass the investigation of schizophrenia and psychosis, with particular emphasis on the importance of symptoms, co-morbidities and outcomes.

-Rachel is a member of the senior research team with the Bipolar Disorders Research Network (BDRN), a group of researchers and research participants in the UK involved in investigating the underlying causes of bipolar disorder.
+4. Mood Disorders: Rachel is also member of the senior research team with the Bipolar Disorders Research Network (BDRN), a group of researchers and research participants in the UK involved in investigating the underlying causes of bipolar disorder.